Noisy Simon Period Finding: Quantum Period Finding on

 Our function choice has the advantage that it can be implemented with only $n+2$ $\cnot$ gates (if we are able to avoid $\mathbf{swap}$s).
 In addition, we need $2n$ Hadamards for realizing \textsc{Simon}.
 Thus we obtain a small circuit norm $\CN=10(n+2) + 2n$, which in turn implies a relatively small error on \IBMQ.
 We perform further circuit norm minimization in \cref{sec:minimize}.

 \paragraph{Discussion of our Simple Function Choice.} As shown in \cref{lem:f}, our function $f_{\vec s}$ is general in the sense that any Simon function is of the form $g = P \circ f_s(\vec x)$.
 However, for obtaining small circuit norm we instantiate our Simon function with the simplest choice, where $P$ is the identity function.
 In general, we could instantiate non-trivial $P$ via some variable-length PRF with fixed key such as SiMeck~\cite{CHES:YZSAG15}.
-This would however result in an explosion of the circuit norm.
+This would however result in an explosion of the circuit norm and therefore in an explosion of \IBMQ's noise rate~$\tau(n)$.

 Thus, \textsc{Simon} with a general Simon function could be implemented as depicted in~\cref{fig:circ_with_permutation}, where the permutation $P$ is quantumly implemented in-place on the last $n$ qubits (with at most one ancilla bit as shown in \cite{ShendePMH03}).
 But already from~\cref{fig:circ_with_permutation} one observes that $P$ does not at all effect the \textsc{Simon} algorithm.
 In fact, \textsc{Simon} outputs the measurement of the first $n$ qubits, which only depend on which arguments $\vec x, \vec x + \vec s$ collide under $f_{\vec s}$, but {\em not} which function value $f_{\vec s}(\vec x) = f_{\vec s}(\vec x + \vec s)$ they take (which is controlled by $P$).
 So, quantumly the choice of a non-trivial $P$ would just unnecessarily increase the error rate $\tau$.